 They are also generally hot-headed.
 You must have observed around how they get angry, or frustrated easily.
 It is because of their food.

 Oh!
 Obviously.
-The micro-organisms present in the killed animal are transmitted to the body of one who eats.
+The micro-organisms present in the killed animal are transmitted to the body of one who eats that.
 The animals have all types of diseases and infections.
 All that severely affects health of one who eats meat.
 It is not just unhealthy, but a source of horrible diseases and sickness.

 Besides what is apparent in her comments, it is worth noting that non-vegetarian food is first detested in terms of meta-beliefs, followed by mental health and only then physical health argument.
-The sequence of thoughts to substantiate her point illustrates the grade of convictions in her mind.
+The sequence of thoughts to substantiate her point illustrates the grading of convictions in her mind.

 Do you know how many micro-organisms jamikands (root vegetables) have?
 They grow up beneath the ground!
 There lakhs of organisms inhibit inside the fruit.
 When you eat a potato, you eat all of them.